tohyuting/tp/docs/DeveloperGuide.md

 <center><i>Figure n.
 Delete Command Class Diagram</i></center>
 <br>

-Note that some commonly applied methods (like getter/setter methods for each attribute) are not included to reduce verbosity.
+Note that some commonly applied methods (such as getter/setter methods for each attribute) are not included to reduce verbosity.

 #### Delete Command's interaction with related objects